A Manual to Kickstart Your NFT Marketplace Startup

-Pro Tip: Consider user motivation before kickstarting your NFT marketplace
+Pro Tip: Consider user motivation before creating your NFT marketplace

 As with any digital product, the most important element are your users.
-It’s worth considering what is likely to govern their choice of marketplace.
+It’s worth considering what is likely to govern their choices.
+It is them you create an NFT marketplace for.
 Here are three top factors.

 The type of digital asset they’re interested in

-Almost anything in the digital world can be tokenised on the blockchain.
-When we talk about NFTs, we naturally think about digital art, but NFTs can also come in the form of a written piece of content, a film, a video game or a collector’s item of another kind.
-Bear in mind that you can also link merchandise with blockchain-proved ownership, as is the case with Uniqly.io.
+Almost anything in the digital world can be tokenized on the blockchain.
+When we talk about an NFT product, we naturally think about digital art.
+The need to create NFT art rules this world, but NFTs can also come in the form of a written piece of content, a film, a video game or a collector’s item of another kind.
+Bear in mind that if you want your NFT marketplace work wonders as a community platform, you can also link merchandise with blockchain-proved ownership, as is the case with Uniqly.io.
 It’s worth considering early on how broad or specific you want your marketplace to be.

 The tokens supported on the marketplace

 Most NFT marketplaces support a wide variety of tokens, whereas the more niche ones are closed and use a specific proprietary token.
 Again, it’s important to decide early on which way you want to go, as this will likely determine your target audience.
+Marketplace users might be interested in a multi-chain NFT marketplace, where anyone can sell and buy popular NFT pieces through a broad range of means.
+Depending on what type of marketplace transfers you allow, the volume of NFT and number of users willing to connect their digital wallet will likely differ.
 Remember that every new user opening up an account on your marketplace will need to make sure that they’ve funded their blockchain wallet with the right token required to participate.